kskels/lab-openshift-workshop/workshop/content/exercises/02-declarative-app-deployment-and-configuration.md

 oc get all
 ```

-You can further inspect each object with `describe` and `get` commands.
+You can further inspect each object with `describe` and `get` commands

 ```bash
 oc describe deploy/spring-app
 oc get -o yaml deploy/spring-app
 ```

-For futher exploring, once the `Pod` is in a `Running` state, you are able to access the pod itself.
+For futher exploring, once the `Pod` is in a `Running` state, you are able to access the containers

 ```bash
 oc get pods